 CCYHA 2017-2018 travel team tryouts (updated 3/13/17) - SCHEDULE UPDATE.....VERY IMPORTANT

 Central CT Youth Hockey 2017-2018 Tryout Registration for Travel Teams

 The registration system has been set up for travel team tryouts for the 2017-2018 season.
 Any player who is trying out for travel hockey is required to register for tryouts.
 The tryout schedule has been posted under the tryout tab on our website.
 TRYOUT REGISTRATION WILL CLOSE ON SUNDAY MARCH 19th.
 The tryout fee of $100.00 is due at the time of online registration.

-Players will be split into groups and attend three tryout sessions.
+Players will be split into groups and attend three tryout sessions (mites are only two sessions, a third night may be added if necessary).
 Players must attend the tryout times assigned to them.
 Mites will tryout all together, Squirts through Bantams will be split by last name; A-L and M-Z for first tryout (no switching times allowed).
 After the first tryout, all players will be split into 2 groups (not alphabetically) and must come to the tryout time they are assigned to.
 The updated list will be found on the Central web site after each tryout under the tryout tab.

 Players who plan on participating in house league, advanced mites, or learn to play next season do not attend travel team tryouts.

 Please follow the link below to register for tryouts: